-Moreover, despite being cash rich, the company has taken loan from NBFC at a higher rate than the rate at which it has given loans to related parties.
+Moreover, despite being cash-rich, the company has taken a loan from NBFC at a higher rate than the rate at which it has given loans to related parties.

 Therefore, overall the management efficiency leaves a lot to be desired in terms of business operations management.
 It remains to be seen how the investment in two NOIDA properties turns out in future.

 Margin of Safety in the market price of IST Ltd:

 However, we recommend that an investor may read the following articles to assess the PE ratio to be paid for any stock, takes into account the strength of the business model of the company as well.
 The strength in the business model of any company is measured by way of its self-sustainable growth rate and the free cash flow generating the ability of the company.

 In the absence of any strength in the business model of the company, a low PE ratio of the company’s stock may be signs of a value trap where instead of being a bargain; the low valuation of the stock price may represent the poor business dynamics of the company.

 - 3 Principles to Decide the Ideal P/E Ratio of a Stock for Value Investors

 - How to Earn High Returns at Low Risk – Invest in Low P/E Stocks